erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 > This brings me to the idea of the ‘creative portfolio’ as a central part of a student’s transcript. if we fail to take a serious look at what students have created on their own, above and beyond the lessons and tests, we miss an opportunity to appreciate what is truly special about them.
 More than any data, grades, or assessment, someone’s actual creative product is the best testament of his or her ability to create from scratch, to make a solution out of an open ended problem.

 So allow kids to decide what they want to do after school hours.
 Appreciate them to pursue the work of their interest, develop their talent and build a creative portfolio.

+## Summary

+So the message for our kids:

+* Disregard the grades.
+* Learn for mastery.
+* Balance your skills between technology and arts.
+* Pursue your passion and develop personal creative portfolio.